-A mysterious French lady will visit Michael Collins' grave once again this year, continuing an 18-year tradition since she fell in love with the Irish revolutionary after watching the movie "Michael Collins".
+A mysterious French lady will visit Michael Collins' grave once again this year, continuing a 20-year tradition since she fell in love with the Irish revolutionary after watching the movie "Michael Collins."

 She is known as the “Mysterious French Lady” and she appears like clockwork at his grave and lays them down gently before saying a prayer.
 The woman has been identified as Veronique Crombie a lecturer at the French National Museum who admits to a passionate love for the Irish revolutionary.